 Why is it so difficult to get the score you need in IELTS?

 IELTS is a formal qualification, and it is much more than just a piece of paper.
-The IELTS exam is in fact an assessment of your achievement, and getting the right score opens the door to a new life to either study or live and work abroad.
+IELTS exam is in fact an assessment of your achievement, and getting the right score opens the door to a new life to either study or live and work abroad.
 Unfortunately, vast majority of the students battle language barriers and fake promises, and one is then caught in a web of deceit, which makes it extremely difficult for aspirants to fulfil their dreams abroad, and many even have to forego their dream or wait too long owing to the language barrier.

-As many government bodies and universities rely on accurate measure of English language, which IELTS provide, it is so important that the test is valid, fair, and reliable.
-It is equally important therefore to use the practice materials that have these qualities.
+As many government bodies and universities rely on accurate measure of English language, which IELTS provide It is so important that the test is valid, fair, and reliable.
+It is equally important to therefore use the practice materials that have these qualities.

 Clearly, if the IELTS test was easier, it would not have the status or value it currently has.
 Thus, if everyone could quickly achieve band 7, the certificate would no longer open the doors you would like it to open.